bitcanon/mactool/README.md

 3. **Download and Extract the Executable**:

-   When you click on the release version to download, you will typically receive a compressed archive file (e.g., a `.zip` or `.tar.gz` file) that contains the MAC Tool executable.
-Download this compressed archive.
+   When you click on the release version to download, you will typically receive a compressed archive file (e.g., a `.zip` or `.tgz` file) that contains the MAC Tool executable.
+Download this compressed archive and extract the executable from it using your preferred archive utility.

+   * If you are using Windows, you will receive a `.zip` file.
+Just double-click the file and extract the executable.
+   * If you are using Linux, you will receive a `.tgz` file.
+Extract the executable with `tar xvf mactool-linux-<arch>-1.x.x.tgz`.

 4. **Place the Executable in Your PATH**:

-   Once the executable is downloaded, move it to a directory that is included in your system's PATH.
+   Once the executable is downloaded and extracted, move it to a directory that is included in your systems PATH.
 This ensures that you can run the `mactool` command from any location in your terminal.

 5. **Verify Installation**: